vsmid/rudimentary/rudimentary-api/src/main/java/hr/yeti/rudimentary/exception/README.md

 # Exception handling
-Rudimentary offers simple way of defining either global exception handler or per `HttpEndpoint`.
+Rudimentary offers simple way of defining either global exception handler or per `HttpEndpoint/ViewEndpoint`.
-Both global exception handler and http endpoint exception handler will handle exceptions which occur during response construction.
+Both global exception handler and `HttpEndpoint/ViewEndpoint` exception handler will handle exceptions which occur during response construction.

 ## Global exception handler
 You can have only one global exception handler per application/service.